pgbackrest/pgbackrest/test/README.md

 vagrant up
 vagrant ssh
 ```
-The `vagrant up` step could take some time as a number of Docker containers must also be built.
-The `vagrant up` command automatically logs onto the VM.
+The `vagrant up` command may take some time as a number of Docker containers must also be built.
+The `vagrant ssh` command automatically logs onto the VM.

 _Run All Tests_:
 ```